NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.IRealtimePrefabLoadDelegate.md

   - name: LoadRealtimePrefab
     definition: GameObject LoadRealtimePrefab(RealtimePrefabMetadata prefabMetadata)
     summary: Called by Room to load a prefab for a given prefab name.
 The default implementation calls Resources.Load<GameObject>(prefabName).
+    returns: The realtime prefab to clone for instantiation.
     parameters:
     - name: prefabMetadata
       description: The metadata stored in the datastore to reference this realtime prefab.